ssfsx17/ffpnp/Jobs/Gunner.md

 ### Gunplay T10

 Scatterburst (36 MP) (multi) - Attack all enemies.
-Successful hits are automatically considered to be critical hits.
+Successful hits are considered to be critical hits if the dice show 80 through 100.

 Trigger Happy (20 AP) (BDL) (single) - Do a number of attacks equal to your passive AP gain at the start of the round.